 The barcode is too small to be read by the scanner.
 If this is the case, try to re-print the barcode in a larger size.

-If you have any issue with the barcodes printed on your products that cannot be re-conducted to any of the above, please submit a request to Partner Support specifying
+If you have any issue with the barcodes printed on your products that cannot be re-conducted to any of the above, please email your request to Partner Support at email@example.com specifying:

 - Your store name and RPC(s) affected